MicrosoftDocs/SupportArticles-docs/Office/Client/project/upgrade-project-global-template.md

 - If a user wants to have a clean Global.mpt file at any time, the user's existing Global.mpt file can be deleted from the file system.
 (However, Project must not be running at the time.)
 In this situation, the next time that Project is started, it creates a new default template.
 However, all previous customizations will be lost.
 This includes any custom VBA macros.
 It may be prudent for the user to make a Backup copy of any Global.mpt file before deletion.

 ### Project 2010 is already installed on the computer

 When a user starts Project the first time after it is installed and Project 2010 is already installed on the computer, the user is presented with the Planning Wizard.

 This is almost identical to the wizard that is presented when an upgrade from Project 2007 is performed.
 The main difference is that the path that contains the original Global.mpt file includes the number 14 instead of 12.
 (The number 12 in this path indicates the earlier version of Project.)

 Other than this, the process is identical to the process that is outlined in "Project 2007 is already installed on the computer."

 ### How to enable the Planning Wizard

 Important Follow the steps in this section carefully.
 Serious problems might occur if you modify the registry incorrectly.
 Before you modify it, [back up the registry for restoration ](https://support.microsoft.com/help/322756) in case problems occur.

-If a user is not sure whether he or she followed the instructions correctly during the first use of Project 2013, the user can force Project to start in such a way that it gives the user the same initial options that were originally presented.
-The user can then be guided through the Planning Wizard process.
+If users aren't sure whether they followed the instructions correctly during the first use of Project 2013, they can force Project to start in such a way that it gives them the same initial options that were originally presented.
+The users can then be guided through the Planning Wizard process.

 To force the Planning Wizard to reappear when Microsoft Project is started, enable or add the following registry key or registry value on the user's computer.
-To do this, follow these steps.
+To do so, follow these steps.

-Note These steps are the same regardless of whether this is an upgrade from Project 2007 or from Project 2010.
+**Note** These steps are the same regardless of whether this is an upgrade from Project 2007 or from Project 2010.

-Important Before you begin to edit the registry, you should back it up.
+**Important** Before you begin to edit the registry, you should back it up.
 You can back up the whole registry or only the part of it that you are changing.

 To back up the whole registry, follow these steps: